 The students recruited in the RealIMotion Chair will enjoy a perfect environment to become experts in computational metallurgy, digital twins, and IA and meet the metallurgical industry needs for the future.
 The expected benefits will be job-creating for all the partners involved.
 The software integration of developments, through the provision of free access tutorials, has also a strong potential impact on teaching and the dissemination of the methods developed within training courses and laboratories specialized in metallurgy.

 Who is DIGIMU for?

 For the industry and, more specifically, the high-tech materials sector (transport, energy and complex infrastructures).
-The numerical tools covered by the DIGIMU Chair and consortium do in fact respond to the different pressing needs of the materials industry:
+The numerical tools covered by the DIGIMU consortium do in fact respond to the different pressing needs of the materials industry:

 - target and define experimental campaigns more easily,

 - improve the understanding of observed phenomena by numerically testing the physical assumptions put forward,